Eric Edgar Cooke: Investigation

 The police investigation included fingerprinting more than 30,000 males over the age of 12, as well as locating and test-firing more than 60,000 .22 rifles.
 After a rifle was found hidden in a Geraldton wax bush on Rookwood Street, Mount Pleasant, in August 1963, ballistic tests proved the gun had been used in the McLeod murder.
 Police returned to the location and tied a similar rifle, rendered inoperable, to the bush with fishing line and constructed a hide in which they waited in case someone returned for it.
 Cooke was noted loitering in a car in the area several times, and was apprehended when he tried to collect the weapon just after midnight on 1 September.

-After initial denials regarding the McLeod murder, Cooke cracked after one of detectives, Max Baker, snapped at him.
-"Cookie, you're gonna hang, you know – there's no doubt about it.
-You got a wife and kids, think of them, and then think about whether you're gonna be dragged to the gallows like a mongrel dog or you gonna go there like a man."

-Cooke began confessing to his many crimes, including eight murders and fourteen attempted murders.
+After initial denials regarding the McLeod murder, Cooke cracked after one of the detectives, Max Baker, snapped at him:"Cookie, you're gonna hang, you know – there's no doubt about it.
+You got a wife and kids, think of them, and then think about whether you're gonna be dragged to the gallows like a mongrel dog or you gonna go there like a man."Cooke began confessing to his many crimes, including eight murders and fourteen attempted murders.
 He was convicted on a charge of murdering Sturkey, one of Cooke's five Australia Day shooting victims.
 In his confessions, Cooke demonstrated an exceptionally good memory for the details of his crimes irrespective of how long ago he had committed the offences.
 For example, he confessed to more than 250 burglaries and was able to detail exactly what he took, including the number and denominations of the coins he had stolen from each location.
 The book Presumed Guilty by Bret Christian includes details of Cooke's confession, made over two days in September 1963 at Fremantle Prison to his Legal Aid lawyer Desmond Heenan.
 "I have a great respect for the law, although my actions don't show this," Cooke said.